mpanko/denisasvach/content/projects/cocoon.md

       model: **Zuzana Sklibova, Denisa Svachova**
   - type: text
-    content: >-

-      *Cocoon* is a site-specific textile installation created for a traditional Indonesian gazebo called pendopo.
+    content: "*Cocoon* is a site-specific textile installation created for a traditional Indonesian gazebo called *pendopo*.
 The piece comes to life through the interaction of two participants, who generate a spatial composition by wrapping and unwrapping fabric around themselves and the pendopo's pillars.
-One participant sits in the center, hidden and wrapped in fabric on a wheeled object, while the other winds the fabric around themselves and pulls the object to one side, prompting the seated participant to emerge and unravel.
+One participant sits in the center, hidden and wrapped in fabric on a wheeled object, while the other winds the fabric around themselves and pulls the object to one side, prompting the seated participant to emerge and unravel."
   - type: image
     span: false
     vertical: false